peterw-github/Regression_Housing/README.md

 The Ridge model **predicted the sale price of 292 different homes, and on average, was off by about $13,830, according to Mean Absolute Error (MAE), or $22,353 if using Remote Mean Squared Error (RMSE), which is more sensitive to outliers.**

 This does seem like a fair bit of money honestly, 14 thousand dollars and 23 thousand dollars respectively, but proportionally speaking, the median sale price amongst all 1460 houses in the dataset, was $163,000.
-So **MAE / RMSE are 9% and 14% of the size of the median**, which isn't too bad IMO, especially for a fairly basic ML model, a variant of Linear Regression.
+So **MAE / RMSE are 9% and 14% of the size of the median**, which isn't too bad IMO, for a variant of Linear Regression, but there is certainly room for improvement.

-But for improvements, I would primarily try both: testing out other models, (perhaps model ensembles? like a random forest), and eliminating/reducing the multi-collinearity that is still present amongst the categorical features, which is causing outlier issues.
+In order to achieve those improvements, I would first both:

+1. Eliminating/reducing the multi-collinearity that is still present amongst the categorical features, which is causing outlier issues.
+2. Testing out other models (such as a decision tree or a model ensemble like a random forest, as these forms of regression models are highly different to linear regression, and don't use gradient descent as a means of improvement, local minima issues could be dcreasing the performance of our Linear / Ridge regression models at the moment)

 <br>
 <br>